-- rav engine module containing the files from rave folder; - ravmd module containing ravmd.conf and the scripts allowing you to launch/stop/restart/reload ravmd while it is working. - ravqmail containing the external filter for qmail, linking ravmd to qmail.
+- rav engine containing the files from the rave folder - ravmd containing the ravmd file and the scripts allowing you to launch/stop/restart/reload ravmd while it is working. - ravqmail containing the RAV filter for Qmail, linking ravmd to Qmail.